microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 ## Success Criteria

+- Azure Subscription is ready for use
+- Powershell is installed
+- Azure Ad and Az modules are installed
-1. You have a bash shell at your disposal (WSL, Mac, Linux or Azure Cloud Shell)
+- Bash shell (WSL, Mac, Linux or Azure Cloud Shell) is installed
-2. Running az --version shows the version of your Azure CLI
+- .NET Core is installed
+- Java JDK is installed
-3. Visual Studio Code and required extensions are installed
+- Visual Studio Code and required extensions are installed
-4. Node.js and npm are installed
+- Node.js and npm are installed
+- Postman is installed

 ## Learning Resources